 Born in Berlin, I grew up in a Jewish family and survived the Holocaust.
 We observed the Jewish holidays, thanked God and asked His blessing.
 I was never told that I had to believe in God, He was just there.
 In 1938, my father was arrested and held captive during the ‘Kristallnacht’.
 I was ten years old when Hitler came into power.
 At the time, Jewish men were getting caught and were taken to labour camps, but my father was in prison, so he escaped the camps.
 In December of 1938, my father was released on parole and my mother had arranged an escape for us all.
-My parents, older sister and I fled to Holland.
+My parents, older sister and I fled to the Netherlands.
 The Gestapo arrested us during our first attempt.
 I reassured my father, “Don’t worry, God will get us out of this.” and I really believed that.
 God did just that!
 It was like a miracle when the Gestapo released us.
 Our second attempt to escape from Germany proved successful.
 We were in Holland for less than a year and a half when Germany attacked and occupied the country.
 We were trapped again and we were constantly living in fear.

 Survived the Holocaust